Coping with student loan debt

 So what does all this mean?
 It means you have anywhere from six months to a year to get the principal on your loan down as low as you can.
 To do this, you're going to want to put as much of your expendable income onto your loan as possible.

 The key, then, is to try and have - duh - lots of expendable income in the months immediately following graduation.
 One possible way to achieve that is to lower your living expenses by joining the legions of students making up the so-called "Boomerang Generation."

-Even if you only return home for, say, the summer, that's still several months in which your living expenses (even if you pay your parents rent) are at an all-time low.
+Even if you only return home for, say, the summer, that's still several months in which your living expenses are at an all-time low.
 So, if you have parents you get along with and who are willing to let you live at home for a while, consider taking advantage of the opportunity while you can.
 Your finances will thank you and you'll be vindicated for hanging around the nest a little longer when you're able to pay off your student loans far earlier and easier than your living-on-their-own-and-struggling friends.